 Pregnancy.
-All pregnancies, childbirth, and voluntary termination of pregnancy for an Employee or Spouse only.
+All pregnancies, childbirth, and voluntary termination of pregnancy.
 Complications of Pregnancy will be considered as any other illness.
-Charges related to pregnancy or complications of pregnancy of Dependent Children are not covered.

 The term "Complications of Pregnancy" means physical effects suffered which have been directly caused by the pregnancy, but which are not considered from a medical viewpoint the effects of a normal pregnancy.
 "Complications of Pregnancy" shall include, but not be limited to, conditions such as acute nephritis, nephrosis, cardiac compensation, missed abortion, ectopic pregnancy which terminated, Caesarian section, spontaneous terminations of pregnancy which occur during a period of gestation in which a viable birth is not possible, and similar medically diagnosed conditions.